-RudderStack is the warehouse-first, customer data platform built for developers.
+RudderStack is the Warehouse Native Customer Data Platform.
 We take a new approach to building and operating your customer data infrastructure, making it easy to collect, unify, transform, and store customer data as well as securely route it to a wide range of marketing, analytics, sales, and product tools.
 Over 18,000 sites and apps run RudderStack including Crate & Barrel, Acorns, Hinge, Stripe, Allbirds, and more.